temporalio/documentation/docs/workflows.md

 A Run Id uniquely identifies a Workflow Execution even if it shares a Workflow Id with other Workflow Executions.

-:::note
+:::caution

-The current Run Id is mutable and can change during a Workflow Retry.
-Because of that, you should not rely on storing the current Run Id, or using it for any logical choices, as a Workflow Retry changes the Run Id and can lead to non-determinism issues,
+Don't rely on storing the current Run Id or using it for any logical choices.
+A Workflow Retry changes the Run Id.
+Because the current Run Id, is mutable, relying on it might produce non-determinism issues,

 For more information, see the [`message.proto`](https://github.com/temporalio/api/blob/master/temporal/api/history/v1/message.proto#L75-L82) file.